rowanpang/noteGit/kernel/atomicSchedule/readme.txt

 ----------WARNNING: this is an abnormal test suit

+	d,if kernel configed as disable preempt,this suit ok just for test

 	a,can work on smp,on up will crash,soft lockup
 	b,thread
 		A,got spinlock and sleep-->shedule()